s1m4y2/java-backend/README.md

 ## 🚀 Journey Status

-**Day 6 completed.**
+**Day 09 completed.**

-Currently building a strong Java and Object-Oriented Programming foundation.
+I have completed the core Java and OOP foundation and started working with the Java Collections Framework.

+Lists
+Sets
+Maps
+ArrayList
+LinkedList
+HashSet
+LinkedHashSet
+TreeSet
+HashMap

-The next major topic is **Polymorphism**, followed by Modern Java features and eventually Spring Boot.
+The next step is to strengthen my Modern Java knowledge with Generics, Comparable, Comparator, Lambda Expressions, Stream API, Optional, and Maven before moving into Spring Boot.

 ⭐ This repository is updated daily as I continue my backend development journey.